Back to blog

 As you can see, the Gateway changed the original request from /prefix/one to /one.

-As we use the Envoy proxy for L7 traffic processing, note that Envoy also adds the information about the original path in the packet (see "X-Envoy-Original-Path").
+As we use the Envoy proxy for L7 traffic processing, note that Envoy also adds information about the original path in the packet (see "X-Envoy-Original-Path").

-We can also combine this, with previous Gateway API features we explored in the previous tutorial.
+We can also combine this with previous Gateway API features we explored in the previous tutorial.
 You might want to rewrite traffic and add some headers to it to add some metadata (so that the receiving server can interpret it accordingly).

 curl http://$GATEWAY/prefix/rewrite-path-and-modify-headers